utkarshkukreti/draco/README.md

 // We declare a unit struct here because we don't have any state to store. struct HelloWorld;

-// A Draco application must implement the `draco::App` trait. impl draco::App for HelloWorld {
+// A Draco application must implement the `draco::Application` trait. impl draco::Application for HelloWorld {
     // `Message` is the type of value our HTML will emit.
     // Here we aren't emitting anything so we use the unit type.
     // You can put any type here and this example will still compile.